Colouring and Covering Nowhere Dense Graphs: Generalised Colouring Numbers

-\author{Martin Grohe 1pt Stephan Kreutzer 1pt Roman Rabinovich 1pt\footnotemark[2]\ \ie we eliminate vertex $i$ and make a clique out of the neighbours of $i$ in $G_{i-1}$.
-The width of the elimination order is the maximum size of a clique over all $G_i$ minus one.
+\ie we eliminate vertex $i$ and make a clique out of the neighbours of $i$ in $G_{i-1}$.
+The width of the elimination order is the maximum size of a clique over all~$G_i$ minus one.
 The elimination width of $G$ is the minimum width over all possible widths of elimination orders of $G$.
 It is well known that the treewidth of $G$ is equal to its elimination width.
-Let $L'$ be the reverse to $L$.
+Let $L'$ be the reverse to~$L$.
 An easy induction shows that the neighbours of a vertex $i$ in $G_{i-1}$ are exactly those of $\Sreach_n[G,L',i]\setminus\{i\}$.
 It follows that $\col_n(G) = \tw(G)+1$.

-Furthermore, it was shown that the generalised colouring numbers are strongly related, \ie $\col_r(G)\leq (\adm_r(G)-1)\cdot (\adm_r(G)-2)^{r-1}+1$ and $\wcol_r(G)\leq \adm_r(G)^r$ (see for example \cite{dvovrak13}, but note that in that work, paths of length $0$ are not considered for the $r$-admissibility).
+Furthermore, it was shown that the generalised colouring numbers are strongly related, \ie $\col_r(G)\leq (\adm_r(G)-1)\cdot (\adm_r(G)-2)^{r-1}+1$ and $\wcol_r(G)\leq \adm_r(G)^r$ (see for example~\cite{dvovrak13}, but note that in that work, paths of length $0$ are not considered for the $r$-admissibility).